The Logarithmic Quot space: foundations and tropicalisation: Introduction

-Our strategy for studying moduli spaces of coherent sheaves in the context of logarithmic geometry relies on expanded degenerations.
-The stack of expansions was introduced in \cite{MR20}.
-Geometry of expansions and the stack of expansions is explored in \cite{CarocciNabijou1,CarocciNabijou2}.
-In particular \cite[Theorem A or Theorem 1.8]{CarocciNabijou1} provides useful context and motivation for why our moduli space has finite stabilisers.
-This is part of the motivation for the definition of tropical support.
+Beyond these examples, the representability properties of the logarithmic Quot space connect to themes in \cite{MolchoWise,MR3962244}.
+The stack of expansions was introduced in \cite{MR20}, and its geometry further developed in \cite{CarocciNabijou1,CarocciNabijou2}.
+In particular, \cite[Theorem~A / Theorem~1.8]{CarocciNabijou1} motivates why our moduli space has finite stabilisers, which is part of the motivation for the notion of tropical support.

-One motivation for defining the logarithmic Quot space is to develop a degeneration and gluing formalism generalising results in Gromov--Witten theory \cite{decompdegenGWinvar,abramovich2021punctured,Ran19, YixianWu}, and more recently Donaldson--Thomas theory \cite{MR23} to other moduli spaces of sheaves.
+Proper monomorphisms in the category of logarithmic schemes play a role in formulating logarithmic intersection theory \cite{LogChow,HerrLogProduct}.

-Proper monomorphisms in the category of logarithmic schemes play a role in making sense of logarithmic intersection theory \cite{LogChow,HerrLogProduct}.
+Finally, we observe that the logarithmic Quot space can be defined for a more general class of logarithmic schemes than the normal crossing case.
+In the case that $(X,D)$ admits a strict and flat map to a smooth Artin fan - the \textit{regular crossing} situation - the construction follows without further work.
+Indeed by \cite[Proof of Proposition 4.1.2]{Quot2}, every regular crossing pair can be obtained as a closed subscheme inside a toric variety with log structure a subset of the toric log structure.
+Thus the general case can be deduced from the (toric) simple normal crossings case.
+While we do not presently have an application in mind, we record this observation for possible future use.

-After making a draft of this paper publicly available, the author was made aware of ongoing work on an alternative approach to constructing a logarithmic Hilbert space \cite{SiebTalpoThomas}.
+After a draft of this paper was made public, the author was made aware of independent work on an alternative approach to constructing a logarithmic Hilbert space \cite{SiebTalpoThomas}.